The hidden charm of onions and recommended recipes: A versatile vegetable that elevates everyday seasonings

 procedure

-Cut the purple onion in half lengthwise, then slice it into thin half-moon shapes.
-Soak the sliced onion in water for about 5 minutes to remove the spiciness.
+Cut the red onion in half lengthwise, then slice it thinly into crescent shapes.
+Soak the sliced onion in water for about 5 minutes to remove the bitterness.

-Cut off the roots of Kaiwaragi, soak in water and drain thoroughly.
+Cut off the roots of the radish sprouts, soak them in water, and drain thoroughly.

-sardines: Pour boiling water over dried sardines and drain.
+the dried sardines: Quickly pour boiling water over the dried sardines and drain the water.

-Drain the purple onion and kaiwarena thoroughly, then add the dried small sardines.
-Pour in the Japanese dressing and mix well to finish.
+is complete!
+Drain the red onion and radish sprouts thoroughly, add the dried sardines, pour the Japanese-style dressing over them and mix well.

 This Japanese-style salad is an exquisite match of the vibrant color of purple onions and the texture of kaiwarena (spiny leaf lettuce) and dried small sardines.
 The Japanese-style dressing is easy to make, making it perfect for everyday meals or as a dish to serve to guests.
 Please give it a try